 Give parents a leg up by offering questions to ask about their child’s assignments such as, “Ask Jose about the web site he’s been designing” or “Have Helen tell you about the air pressure experiment we did in Physics today!”

 6. Don’t use language parents won't understand—talk like a human!

 Don’t let education jargon be the reason for distance from a parent.
 Take a moment to remember that you are used to a long list of education acronyms with which a parent may not be familiar.

 A lot has changed in the classroom since today’s parents were there.
 Especially with technology and math, many parents are left feeling unable to help their child with homework and test preparation.
 Directing parents to the right resources to educate themselves may be the difference between a parent feeling able to help their child with schoolwork or not.

 8. Never hesitate to call (the first call is always the hardest)

 We’ve all become fairly reliant on text messaging - but the truth is a phone call does wonders for connecting two people.

-The tone and warmth of your voice, not to mention simply the effort of making a call - can help parents see your care and intention with their child.
-After all, we are all on the same team!
+The tone and warmth of your voice, not to mention the effort of making a call, can help parents see your care and intention with their child.

 This includes the good and the bad.
 Nothing will ruin a relationship faster than feeling like you’ve been misled or lied to.